-Deputy Head Boy (Year 11) supports the Head Boy in the day to day running of the school.
+Deputy Head Boy and Deputy Head Girl (Year 11) supports the Head Boy and Head Girl in their day to day running of the school.
 This is the penultimate leadership position available to students in the school.
-Deputy Head Boy is depended upon to represent the school at numerous events and represent the Head Boy in his absence.
+Deputy Head Boy / Girl are depended upon to represent the school at numerous events and represent the Head Boy / Girl in their absence.

-Head Boy (Year 11) is the most senior student leadership role in the school.
-The Head boy meets regularly with the Headteacher, represents the student body at parent events and attends Governing Body meetings.
+Head Boy and Head Girl (Year 11) are the most senior student leadership roles in the school.
+The Head Boy / Girl meet regularly with the Headteacher, represent the student body at parent events and attend Governing Body meetings.